apollo

 How to manage the interaction:

-Taking Meclizine with Addkay Tablet is not recommended, as it can lead to an interaction, it can be taken if a doctor has prescribed it.
-However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, dark, tarry stools, consult the doctor immediately.
+Taking Chlorpheniramine with Addkay Tablet it not recommended as it can lead to an interaction, it can be taken if your doctor has prescribed it.
+However, if you experience any symptoms such as severe stomach pain, bloating, lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor.
 Do not discontinue any medications without a doctor's advice.

 How does the drug interact with Addkay Tablet: